malramsay64/experi/input_file.md

 ---

 This section is for the specification of the options for submission to a job scheduler.
-Currently, the submission only works on quartz, a machine in the Chemistry department at the University of Sydney, however I do plan to make it more configurable.

 The simplest case is just specifying
 ```